Rarchita12/RandomPassword/README.md

 ## Purpose

-This website generates a random password based on the user's input of password length, and if they want special, numerical, lowercase or uppercase characters to be included in their randomly generate password.
+This website generates a random password based on the user's input of their chosen password length, and if they want special, numerical, lowercase or uppercase characters to be included in their randomly generate password.

 ## Built With